-While the classic flavors are hard to beat, Five Pies in Five Days demands ingenuity and variety, something to draw us in with the familiar yet delight with the unexpected.
-Italian Sausage, Prosciutto, Peperoncini & Smoked Cheddar Pizza is our second installment in the series.
-Beloved flavors of Italian sausage, crisp prosciutto, and spunky pepperoncini might sound more like a deli sandwich than a pizza, but you’ll forget all about sandwiches when you taste it under a smoky blanket of Seaside English cheddar.
+Italian Sausage, Prosciutto, Peperoncini & Smoked Cheddar Pizza highlights the beloved flavors of Italian sausage, crisp prosciutto, and spunky pepperoncini.
+It might sound more like a deli sandwich than a pizza, but you’ll forget all about sandwiches when you taste it under a smoky blanket of Seaside English cheddar.

 Any way you slice it, this Italian pizza coupled with smoky English cheddar is a beautiful union.